sindresorhus/pure/readme.md

 - Prompt character turns red if the last command didn't exit with 0.
 - Command execution time will be displayed if it exceeds the set threshold.
 - Username and host is only displayed when in an SSH session.
+- Shows the current path in the title and the current directory and command when a process is running.
 - Can easily be used as a starting point for your own custom prompt.